Predictive Planning Institute

 The Book

-Predictive Planning: How AI Made Strategy Continuous.
+Predictive Planning: How AI and Scenario Planning Made Strategy Continuous.

 The book that defines predictive planning as a leadership discipline — not a software feature, not a forecasting upgrade, not a futurist narrative.
 A practitioner-grade framework for the executive layer of an AI-native operating environment.